OpenStack Days Silicon Valley 2016 (The Unlocked Infrastructure Conference) Day 2

 Randy pointed out that the bottom line is that open or commodity hardware is not free, as it still takes skill to deploy.
 He argued that while it eventually will be easy to deploy open hardware, it’s not there yet.

-Next up Boris Renski from Mirantis and Adrian Cockcroft, a Battery Ventures Technology Fellow, conversed about Boris' premise that Infrastructure software is dead
+Adrian Cockcroft (Battery Ventures Technology Fellow), Boris Renski (Mirantis Co-Founder and CMO) - Infrastructure Software is Dead… Or is it?Next up Boris Renski from Mirantis and Adrian Cockcroft, a Battery Ventures Technology Fellow, conversed about Boris' premise that Infrastructure software is dead.

 As the two discussed the cloud revolution, Boris argued that the cloud revolution isn’t just about software, but also the delivery model, and that the delivery model for enterprise on-premises software has changed radically.
 Adrian agreed, adding that traditional hardware and software procurement cycles have collapsed with the cloud.